shonn2nd/starter-academic-mac/content/post/composte scores/index.markdown

 ## Introduction

-Computing composite scores is very common in educational research since for many studies, the primary interest is to examine the relations between constructs, not items.
-For instance, you may be interested in the relation between academic self-efficacy and academic achievement, and academic self-efficacy is measured by multiple similar items.
-In this post, I am going to show you how to compute composite scores or means aggregated over multiple items.
-There are at least two approaches to achieve the goal.
+In this post, I am going to demonstrate how to compute composite scores or means aggregated over multiple items.
+There are **at least** two approaches to achieve the goal.

 Let's load necessary packages first.